 - Catch her being clever

 Kids are so terrific at observing life’s funniest, most puzzling, and inspiring moments.
 When your daughter helps you see a situation in a different light, tell her why what she said is so interesting and how she changed your thinking.
-It matters to her that you’re really listening, and that you appreciate what she has to contribute (which is a lot!).
+It matters to her that you’re really listening and that you appreciate what she has to contribute (which is a lot!).

 - Switch up the compliments

-If she’s used to being praised on her looks (or even her singing voice or on her soccer prowess), make sure to tell her how great she is at other things, too.
-She’s got many talents, and should know that they’re all valuable—that her identity doesn’t have to depend on any one of them.
+If she’s used to being praised for her looks (or even her singing voice or on her soccer prowess), make sure to tell her how great she is at other things, too.
+She’s got many talents and should know that they’re all valuable—that her identity doesn’t have to depend on any one of them.
 As far as talking about how cute she is (I mean, come on, she’s adorable!) it’s fine to tell her she looks nice, but make sure those comments are sprinkled in amongst applause for her numerous skills and talents.
 She’s way more than just a pretty face!

 - Work up a Sweat

 Whether you initiate an impromptu yoga session in the living room or challenge her to a round of hoops on the driveway, getting active with your daughter will boost her endorphins (and, thus, her mood) and also help her appreciate just how much her awesome body really can do—instead of only focusing on the way it looks.

 Has your daughter aced almost every video game out there?
 Have her give you some pointers the next time she’s sitting down for a game.
 Or if she’s the queen of Instagram filters and you’re, well, a little challenged in that department, have her walk you through her favorites.
 Whatever she’s great at, call her out on it and let her be the teacher for once.
 Putting her in an expert role will show your daughter that you value her knowledge, and give her leadership skills, too!